-If you wish to check your rates balance, please contact Customer Care in person, by phoning 0100 or by emailing customercare [at] nirc.gov.nf (subject: Enquiry%20regarding%20my%20rate%20balance) .
-Whilst are happy to provide you the balance of your rates notice, due to privacy restrictions we cannot give you information relating to another persons rates levy unless they have expressed in writing to the NIRC that you are authorised to obtain this information.
+If you wish to check your rates balance, please contact Customer Care by phoning 0100 or by emailing customercare [at] nirc.gov.nf (subject: Enquiry%20regarding%20my%20rate%20balance) .
+Customer Care are happy to provide you with the balance of your rates notice, however, due to privacy restrictions they are unable to give you information relating to another persons rates notice unless that person has expressed in writing to the NIRC that you are authorised to obtain this information.

 Do I get a discount if I pay my rates earlier than the due date?